ahacop/macos-notifier-bridge/README.md

 ## Security Considerations

-- By default, the server binds to all interfaces (0.0.0.0).
-For local-only access, use `--host localhost`
+- The server binds exclusively to localhost (127.0.0.1) for security
-- Consider implementing authentication if exposing to a network
+- All input fields have size limits to prevent abuse
 - The server includes a 30-second timeout for connections to prevent hanging
-- Rate limiting is recommended for production use
+- No authentication is implemented - suitable for local-only use
+- For additional security, consider:
+  - Running with restricted user permissions
+  - Implementing rate limiting via firewall rules
+  - Monitoring logs for suspicious activity

 ## Development